 What Is the Federal Debt?

 The debt is the total amount of money the U.S. government owes.
 It represents the accumulation of past deficits, minus surpluses.
-Debt is like the balance on your credit card statement, which shows the total amount you have accrued over time.
-The Congressional Budget Office found that debt held by the public in 2023 was $26.2 trillion, or 97 percent of GDP.
+Debt is like the balance on a credit card statement, which shows the total amount accrued over time.
+The amount of debt held by the public at the end of fiscal year 2024 was $28.2 trillion, or 98 percent of GDP.

-Historically, periods with spikes in deficits and corresponding increases in the national debt have been periods associated with war or a severe economic downturn.
-Today, deficits have become the norm and are no longer caused by periodic spikes in wartime or recession-related spending, but rather by a long-term, structural mismatch between spending and revenues.
+Historically, periods with spikes in the deficit and a corresponding increase in the national debt have been associated with war or a severe economic downturn.
+Today, deficits have become the norm and are caused by a long-term, structural mismatch between spending and revenues stemming from an aging population, rising healthcare costs, mounting interest payments and revenues that are insufficient to cover the promises that have been made.

 Looking Forward